Complaints and disputes

 - Download Access to remedies raising an issue or filing a complaint (pdf)

-Filing a complaint based on the list of production locations
+Filing a complaint based on the production locations list

-- If, over time, the person reporting an (alleged) malpractice considers that a company has taken little or no action to address the problem, that person may submit a complaint to the Complaints and Disputes Committee at AGTfirstname.lastname@example.org.
-Because the Committee is an independent body, complaints are not handled by the Agreement Secretariat.
-The Agreement Secretariat is therefore not informed about any such complaints.
+If, over time, the person reporting an (alleged) malpractice considers that a company has taken little or no action to address the problem, that person may submit a complaint to the Complaints and Disputes Committee at AGTfirstname.lastname@example.org.
+Because the Committee is an independent body, complaints are not handled by the secretariat.
+The secretariat is therefore not informed about any such complaints.